Yellowstone Horse Highlights

 - Soaking in natural hot springs

-A Summer Horse Camp in Montana and Wyoming for Teen Girls
+A Summer Horse Camp in Montana and Wyoming for Teens

 Horse lovers unite in Yellowstone Country this summer at Alpengirl!

-Day 1: Arriving at Bozeman Yellowstone Int’l Airport your Alpenguides will greet you and introduce you to the rest of your group.
+Day 1: Arriving at Bozeman Yellowstone Int’l Airport your Alpenguides will greet you and introduce you to the rest of your camp group.
 Name games and icebreakers abound before we all hop into the van and drive to our first campsite.
-Once we learn how to set up our tents, we’ll continue to get to know each other, then enjoy the first of many delicious and fresh camp meals such as chicken burritos with organic blue corn chips and salsa followed by a surprise dessert!
+Once we learn how to set up our tents, we’ll continue to get to know each other, then enjoy the first of many delicious and fresh camp meals - perhaps build your own burritos with veggies, rice and all the fixin's served with organic blue corn chips and salsa followed by a surprise dessert!

-This afternoon, we’ll have fun swimming, splashing and laughing as we enjoy a scenic days float with new friends!
-Then, after an early dinner, we'll head to a nearby hot springs pool for an evening under the stars, listening to live music and soaking in warm water, ahhhh, it’s so nice!
+This afternoon, we’ll have fun swimming, splashing and laughing as we enjoy a scenic day's float with new friends!
+Then, after an early dinner, we'll head to a nearby hot springs pool for an evening under the stars, listening to music and soaking in warm water: ahhhh, it’s so nice!

-Day 10: A quick stop this morning for showers, laundry and food re-supply and we're off to Yellowstone Park, our first of two National Park visits starts today!
-We’ll spend the day exploring Yellowstone, our nation’s first National Park.
-A magnificent place, Yellowstone is full of diverse landscapes and natural wonders, such as bubbling mud cauldrons, kaleidoscopic geysers, historic wildfires, and wildlife like you’ve never seen.
+Day 9: A quick stop this morning for a food re-supply and we're off to Yellowstone Park.
+Our first of two National Park visits starts today!
+We’ll spend the day exploring Yellowstone, our nation's first National Park.
+A magnificent place, Yellowstone is full of diverse landscapes and natural wonders, such as bubbling mud cauldrons, kaleidoscopic geysers, waterfalls and rivers, and wildlife like you’ve never seen.
 No visit to Yellowstone is complete without a trip to Old Faithful.
 As we wait for it to erupt, we’ll keep our eyes and our cameras ready to capture some elk or bison grazing nearby.
-Tonight may be a good night to settle in for an evening of relaxed fun with our Alpenwear Fashion Show!
+Tonight may be a good night to shop at the Alpengirl camp store before settling in for an evening of relaxed fun with an Alpenolympic Event!

 SPECIAL NOTE: This trip is suitable for a range of girls with limited to considerable previous horse riding experience.
 Girls with limited horse experience: A minimal amount of horseback trail riding experience is required to attend this session.
 Girls should not be afraid of horses to begin with and should have at least one full day of western trail horseback riding experience before coming to camp to evaluate personal comfort level and confidence.
 Girls with considerable horse experience: Call before registering to inquire about the 5-day pack trip and horse related activities to be sure it's a best suited to abilities, desires and interests.
 Girls should be aware that this is a multi-adventure itinerary that features a 5-day horse pack trip as well as offering many other non-horse related adventures and activities.
 During the 5-day horse pack trip: On the first day of the horse packing section, girls will be introduced to their horses, which are specifically chosen to suit their comfort level, size and riding ability.
 Campers may advance in their riding skills once skills are adequately demonstrated and if terrain allows for it.
 Girls that can walk a horse properly can go to a trot, girls that can trot properly can go to a canter, etc. However, a great majority of our time riding is in the mountains and on rugged and uneven terrain that is not conducive to cantering.
 We will be riding in densely forested and sometimes, steep and rugged mountain terrain.
 We may have to walk or ride over or around downed trees, through remaining patches of snow fields or across running creeks to get where we are going.